businessman drawing colorful light bulb with IPV6 abbreviation, new technology idea concept

 Pay Close Attention To Tunnels

-To handle mixed networks, IPv4 and IPv6 are not natively compatible.
-Using tunnels, IPv6 traffic can be carried over IPv4 native networks.
-However, tunnels may have security drawbacks, such as reducing visibility into traffic, traversing them, and bypassing firewalls.
-In addition, the traffic flow can also be manipulated by an attacker by abusing auto-tunneling mechanisms.
+IPv4 and IPv6 are not natively compatible with handling mixed networks.
+However, IPv6 traffic can be carried over IPv4 native networks using tunnels.
+Tunnels may have security drawbacks, such as reducing visibility into traffic, traversing them, and bypassing firewalls.
+In addition, an attacker can manipulate the traffic flow by abusing auto-tunneling mechanisms.

-As a result, tunnels should be treated with caution.
+Tunnels should be treated with caution.
 Generally, static tunnels are preferred over dynamic tunnels, and they should only be enabled when explicitly needed.
-It is also possible to control which hosts can act as tunnel endpoints at the firewall level by filtering.
+Filtering can also control which hosts can act as tunnel endpoints at the firewall level.

 IPv6 RA